-Ryan Quinn was named the College's new Head Coach of the men’s and women’s golf teams in September of 2015 and finished his second year with the program in 2016.
+Ryan Quinn was named the College's new Head Coach of the men’s and women’s golf teams in September of 2015 and is entering this third seaon with the program in 2017.
 Quinn has spent the past 15 years as a golf pro and in 2008 he earned Class A PGA membership.

 It was a successful first season on the links for the Albertus Magnus College men's golf team in the fall of 2015, as the team competed in four tournaments and earned their first-ever dual match victory in late September at home against Eastern Nazarene.

 During their inaugural varsity season, the Falcons played their home matches at Alling Memorial Golf Course.
 The 6,248-yard track is a par-72 and played host to a trio of dual matches this year.

 Since he turned pro, Quinn has been introducing the sport of golf to new players, and helping current players bring up their game.
 His philosophy is simple.
 A better swing means hitting better golf shots.
 Hitting better shots makes the game more fun.
 He has served as a pro at several clubs along the Connecticut shoreline, including Fairfield County and Quinn has also received several nominations for Connecticut PGA Teacher of the Year.

 Currently, he serves as the director of instruction at the Ryan Quinn Golf Academy located at Kleins' Golf Range in Madison, Connecticut.
 At Kleins, he provides a program of golf instruction for individuals and groups that includes sessions at the range and on-course outings.